 Injection or a drip into your vein

-Drugs given by an injection usually work very quickly.
+Drugs given by injection usually work very quickly.

 An injection into a vein is called an intravenous injection (IV).
 You have the injection through a small tube (cannula) put into a vein in one of your arms.
 This can stay in for a few days if needed.

-Your nurse or doctor attaches the drip bag to the cannula or your central line and the drug goes into your vein over 20 minutes or a few hours.
-Some drugs are given in this way over a few days and a small electronic pump keeps the dose rate constant.
+Your nurse or doctor attaches the drip bag to the cannula, and the drug goes into your vein over 20 minutes or a few hours.
+Some drugs are given in this way over a few days, and a small electronic pump keeps the dose rate constant.

 Injection into your muscle

-Some drugs are injected into a muscle (intramuscular injections), usually in your buttocks or upper thigh.
+Some drugs are injected into a muscle (intramuscular injections), usually in your buttocks, upper thigh or upper arm.

 You might have stinging or a dull ache for a short time after this type of injection, but they don't usually hurt much.